AImissq/cmsimple-xh/README.md

 As of CMSimple_XH 1.7 the pages are separated by special HTML comments in content.htm, so H1-H6 can be used to structure each page.

+Edit by ackroydAI

+A working example of the code can be viewed here - https://aiindustries.ml